bbrzycki/setigen/docs/source/basics.rst

 If you are interfacing with other Breakthrough Listen or astronomy codebases, outputting |setigen| frames in filterbank or HDF5 format can be very useful.
-Note that saving to HDF5 can have some difficulties based on your :code:`bitshuffle` installation and other dependencies, but saving as a filterbank file is stable.
+Note that saving to HDF5 can have some difficulties based on your ``bitshuffle`` installation and other dependencies, but saving as a filterbank file is stable.

 We provide the following methods: